Mariana-x1/Mariana-x1/README.md

 I'm future web-developer.
 my interesting in coding began 10 jahrs ago (2014) at the uni-Hamburg.

-I love ckoding and building websides, solve the coding problems and working agile.
+I love coding and building websides, solve the coding problems and working agile.

 I'm always looking for new opportunities to expand my knowledge.